 A few years ago, my brother-in-law mentioned that he started making homemade bread.
 My thoughts we’re something like, “what!?!?! homemade bread!?!? how do you have time for that? that sounds so complicated!”
 He assured me that it was none of the above, and would only take a few minutes of my day.
 He tried to explain to me how it was done, but I think that I was in such disbelief that I wasn’t completely listening.

-A few months after this conversation, and slightly more invested in cooking, the Mr. and I were perusing the local Barnes & Noble, and I decided to just take a peek at the cookbook that my brother-in-law was using to make his bread, Artisan Bread in Five Minutes a Day.
+A few months after this conversation, and slightly more invested in cooking, the Mr. and I were perusing our local Barnes & Noble, and I decided to just take a peek at the cookbook that my brother-in-law was using to bake his bread, Artisan Bread in Five Minutes a Day.
 I pulled the book off the shelf, flipped through it and felt unconvinced.
-Here is the conversation that transpired between myself and the Mr:
+Here is the conversation that then transpired between myself and the Mr:

 Mr: “What do you think?”